ajitha26/transformers-101/tokenisers_embed/readme.md

 **Q: What types of positional embeddings exist?**

 * **Absolute positional embeddings:** Assign fixed position vectors to each token position.
-* **Relative positional embeddings:** Encode token positions relative to each other, allowing better generalization to longer sequences.
+* **Relative positional embeddings:** Encode token positions relative to each other, allowing better generalization to longer sequences.(relative distance between tokens better at capturing relationships)

 **Q: How are positional embeddings combined with token embeddings?**
 They are usually added together element-wise before being passed into the transformer layers.